 Patricia Uberoi, Honorary Director, Institute of Chinese Studies, Centre for the Study of Developing Societies (Delhi, India)

-Peter Gomes, Plummer Professor of Christian Morals and Pusey Minister
+Peter Gomes, Plummer Professor of Christian Morals and Pusey Minister, Harvard University

-Dr. Peter Gomes, who delivered the 2005 commencement address at Carolina, was the Plummer professor of Christian morals and Pusey minister in the Memorial Church of Harvard University since 1974.
-Dr. Gomes taught an undergraduate course that was open to students from both Duke and Carolina, and a course in the Duke Divinity School.
+Dr. Peter Gomes, who delivered the 2005 commencement address at Carolina, was the Plummer professor of Christian morals and Pusey minister in the Memorial Church of Harvard University.
+As the Keohane Distinguished Professor, he taught an undergraduate course that was open to students from both Duke and Carolina, and a course in the Duke Divinity School.
+Dr. Gomes died in February, 2011.

-J. Lawrence Aber, Professor of Applied Psychology and Public Policy
+J. Lawrence Aber, Professor of Applied Psychology and Public Policy, New York University

 Dr. J. Lawrence Aber, is a child development specialist.
 His research examines the influence of violence and poverty in families and communities as it relates to child development.
 He taught a joint undergraduate course for Carolina and Duke students, and conducted research with the Duke Center for Child and Family Policy and the UNC Center for Developmental Science.